 A Coupling Of One

-Your son’s football game, his ‘best friend’s’ funeral, or the trip you’ve been talking about for months will all stand a distant second to his ever-shifting agenda, which is squarely focused on highly placed others.
+Your son’s football game, his ‘best friend’s’ funeral, or the trip you’ve been talking about for months will all stand a distant second to his ever-shifting agenda, which is squarely focused on himself and highly placed others.

 And yet you will suck it all up.
 He will do this to you again and again and you will let him get away with it.
 You will continue your self-imposed penance because you have bought into the illusion you fell for at the start and are desperately trying to make it reappear.

 Your Role In The Narcissist’s Movie

 With a narcissist, you will eventually come to accept that there was never any mutuality in your relationship.
 It has always been all about him.
 At some point you would have known this, it would have been normalized and you would have accepted it.